Diocese of Fall River

 12. As professionals, it is inappropriate to give expensive gifts to (or receive expensive gifts from) minors who receive services from us.
 While it is difficult to define the term “expensive,” for this purpose it is defined as a gift not to exceed $50.00.

-13. Always report any suspected abuse to the Office for Child Protection of Catholic Social Services at 508-997-7337 and other appropriate designated staff.
+13. Always report any suspected abuse to the Office of Safe Environment at 508-985-6508 and other appropriate designated staff.

 14. If anyone appears to be in imminent risk of harm, such as severe illness, kidnapping or life-threatening physical or sexual trauma, a call to 9-1-1 should be made immediately.
-As soon as possible, Diocesan authorities, including the Office for Child Protection, shall also be notified.
+As soon as possible, Diocesan authorities, including the Office of Safe Environment, shall also be notified.

 - I understand that as a priest, deacon, religious, employee, volunteer working with children, youth and/or adults who habitually lack the use of reason, an investigative background check will be made on me.